 My family has been living in Kelowna since the 1980’s.
 This is really important for you as a buyer when selecting the various neighborhoods in Kelowna or the amenities they provide nearby; as a seller it is equally important to make sure you're getting the best price for your home.

-I have done just about everything to do with real estate in the Okanagan.
-I have owned rental properties, flipped a few properties, owned commercial land and buildings, and even helped clients with purchasing rent to own properties.
-I have lots of experience in new home construction as we have built over 30 homes in the Okanagan.
+I have done just about every real estate deal possible with Kelowna real estate alongside my clients.
+Majority of my clients are home buyers.
+But I also have helped my clients to purchase rental properties, commercial land and buildings, farms and even helped clients with purchasing rent to own properties.
+I have lots of experience in new home construction as well.
 I am also affiliated with an amazing group of realtors at Sage Executive Group Real Estate.
 We are not a franchise, but locally born and 60 plus members strong.
 I now enjoy helping my clients with all of their real estate needs.